By: Team Plan²travel Since: Sep 2019 Licence: MIT

 -

-, similarly JsonAdaptedTag is a field within JsonAdaptedActivity.
-Hence the association as shown in the diagram above. -
+as Tag is a field in Activity, similarly JsonAdaptedTag is a field within JsonAdaptedActivity.
+Hence the association as shown in the diagram above.

 2.5.3.
 Contact Storage component